 Relations with other shareholders are managed by the Corporate Secretariat.
-The relevant information is available on the Eni website and may also be requested by e-mail at segreteriasocietaria.azionisti@eni.com, or by calling the toll-free number 800940924 (from abroad: 80011223456)
+The relevant information is available on the Eni website in "Governance" section and may also be requested by e-mail at segreteriasocietaria.azionisti@eni.com, or by calling the toll-free number 800940924 (from abroad: 80011223456).

-Relations with the media are managed by the Head of External Communication; the relevant information is available on the Eni website in the "Media" section and may also be requested by e-mail at ufficio.stampa@eni.com.
+Relations with the media are managed by the Head of the External Communication Department; the relevant information is available on the Eni website in the "Media" section and may also be requested by e-mail at ufficio.stampa@eni.com.